farhaan-shamsee/DSA/system-design.md

 6. Use Caching Wisely: Caching can improve availability by reducing load on backend systems.
 7. Plan for Capacity: Ensure your system can handle both expected and unexpected load increases.

+## CAP Theorem

+The CAP theorem states that a distributed data store can only provide two of the following three guarantees at the same time:

+1. **Consistency**: Every read receives the most recent write or an error.
+2. **Availability**: Every request receives a response, without guarantee that it contains the most recent write.
+3. **Partition Tolerance**: The system continues to operate despite network partitions.

+**It is impossible for a distributed data store to simultaneously provide all three guarantees.**

+## 3 Pillars of CAP

+### Consistency

+Consistency ensures that every read receives the most recent write or an error.
+This means that all working nodes in a distributed system will return the same data at any given time.

+In a consistent distributed system, if you write data to node A, a read operation from node B will immediately reflect the write operation on node A.

+Consistency is crucial for applications where having the most up-to-date data is critical, such as financial systems, where a balance inquiry must reflect the most up-to-date state of an account.

+### Availability

+Availability guarantees that every request (read or write) receives a response, without ensuring that it contains the most recent write.
+This means that the system remains operational and responsive, even if the response from some of the nodes don’t reflect most up-to-date data.

+Availability is important for applications that need to remain operational at all times, such as online retail systems.

+### Partition Tolerance

+Partition Tolerance means that the system continues to function despite network partitions where nodes cannot communicate with each other.

+When there is a network partition, the system must choose between Consistency and Availability.

+## The CAP Trade-Off: Choosing 2 out of 3

+The CAP theorem asserts that in the presence of a network partition, a distributed system must choose between Consistency and Availability.

+### CP (Consistency and Partition Tolerance):

+- These systems prioritize consistency and can tolerate network partitions, but at the cost of availability.
+During a partition, the system may reject some requests to maintain consistency.

+- Traditional relational databases, such as MySQL and PostgreSQL, when configured for strong consistency, prioritize consistency over availability during network partitions.

+- Banking systems typically prioritize consistency over availability since data accuracy is more critical than availability during network issues.

+- Consider an ATM network for a bank.
+When you withdraw money, the system must ensure that your balance is updated accurately across all nodes (consistency) to prevent overdrafts or other errors.

+### AP (Availability and Partition Tolerance):

+- These systems ensure availability and can tolerate network partitions, but at the cost of consistency.
+During a partition, different nodes may return different values for the same data.

+- NoSQL databases like Cassandra and DynamoDB are designed to be highly available and partition-tolerant, potentially at the cost of strong consistency.

+- Amazon's shopping cart system is designed to always accept items, prioritizing availability.
+When you add items to your Amazon cart, the action almost never fails, even during high traffic periods like Black Friday.

+### CA (Consistency and Availability):

+- In the absence of partitions, a system can be both consistent and available.
+However, network partitions are inevitable in distributed systems, making this combination impractical.

+- Example Systems: Single-node databases can provide both consistency and availability but aren't partition-tolerant.
+In a distributed setting, this combination is theoretically impossible.